Zantedeschia aethiopica (L.) Spreng.

 Arum Lily, Common Arum Lily, African Lily, Altar Lily, Calla Lily, Egyptian Lily, Lily of the Nile, Trumpet Lily, White Arum Lily

-Calla aethiopica (basionym), Arodes aethiopicum, Calla ambigua, Calla moschata, Colocasia aethiopica, Otosma aethiopica, Pseudohomalomena pastoensis, Richardia aethiopica, Richardia africana
+Calla aethiopica, Arodes aethiopicum, Calla ambigua, Calla moschata, Colocasia aethiopica, Otosma aethiopica, Pseudohomalomena pastoensis, Richardia aethiopica, Richardia africana

 Bloom Time: Spring, summer, and fall

-Zantedeschia aethiopica is a rhizomatous perennial plant, up to 3.3 feet (1 m) tall, evergreen where rainfall and temperatures are adequate, deciduous where there is a dry season.
-The leaves are erect, long-stalked, dark glossy green, arrow-shaped, and up to 16 inches (40 cm) long.
-The flowers are funnel-shaped, white, spathes up to 10 inches (25 cm) long, with yellow spadices.
-They appear in spring, summer, and autumn.
+Zantedeschia aethiopica is a rhizomatous perennial plant that grows up to 3.3 feet (1 m) tall, evergreen where rainfall and temperatures are adequate, deciduous where there is a dry season.
+Leaves are erect, long-stalked, dark glossy green, arrow-shaped, and up to 16 inches (40 cm) long.
+Flowers are funnel-shaped, white, spathes up to 10 inches (25 cm) long with yellow spadices.
+They appear in spring, summer, and fall.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).